Brazil is rocked by political turmoil as pandemic outlook darkens

 “These are defensive actions,” said Ricardo Ismael, a political scientist at the Catholic Pontifical University in Rio de Janeiro.
 “There is a fragility to him.”

-That impression has only deepened since the return to the scene of Bolsonaro’s greatest political rival, former president Luiz Inácio Lula da Silva, out of prison and now cleared by the supreme court to run in the 2022 presidential election.
+That impression has only deepened since the political revival of Bolsonaro’s greatest political rival, former president Luiz Inácio Lula da Silva, out of prison and now cleared by the supreme court to run in the 2022 presidential election.
 If Bolsonaro is to have any shot at maintaining power, quieting calls for impeachment and eventually winning reelection, he has to start making changes, analysts said.

-“He’s feeling the heat,” said Matias Spektor, an associate professor of international relations at Fundação Getúlio Vargas in Sao Paulo.
+“He’s feeling the heat,” said Matias Spektor, an associate professor of international relations at Fundação Getúlio Vargas in São Paulo.
 “He knows things will get worse in the next months, and he needs to prepare for that and get ready for the next election.”

 Bolsonaro has somewhat moderated his messaging on the virus, which he earlier dismissed as little more than an annoyance Brazilians had to work around.
 Long a mask skeptic, he began wearing one.
 He also embraced vaccines, which he previously fretted could turn people into alligators.
-He dismissed his health minister, a military general and replaced him with a cardiologist.
+He dismissed his health minister, a military general, and replaced him with a cardiologist.
 And finally, he booted the foreign minister, the right-wing hard-liner castigated by the powerful center bloc of congress for not wrangling enough vaccines from foreign powers.

 Those moves were expected.
 Then came ones that weren’t.